Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Rows of Table : for fixed

-\paragraph{Case 1.} Assume that $p$ is odd and $(a,b,c)\in\{(p-1,p-1,p),(p,p,p)\}$.
+\emph{Case 1.} Assume that $p$ is odd and $(a,b,c)\in\{(p-1,p-1,p),(p,p,p)\}$.
 By contradiction, we assume that there is a homomorphism $h$ of $K$ to $C_{2p+1}$.
 Then, the cycle $C_{tvw}$ formed by the union of the $tv$-thread, the $vw$-thread and the $tw$-thread is an odd-cycle of length $a+b+c$.
 Therefore, its mapping by $h$ to $C_{2p+1}$ must be \emph{onto}.
 Thus, $u$ has the same image by $h$ as some vertex $u'$ of $C_{tvw}$.
 Note that $u'$ is not one of $t$, $v$ or $w$, indeed by identifying $u$ with any of these vertices we obtain a graph containing an odd-cycle of length~$p$ or~$2p-1$; thus, this identification cannot be extended to a homomorphism to $C_{2p+1}$.
 Therefore, $u'$ is an internal vertex of one of the three maximal threads in $C_{tvw}$.
 Let $C_u$ be the odd-cycle of length $a+b+c$ containing $u$ and $u'$.
 After identifying $u$ and $u'$, $C_u$ is transformed into two cycles, one of them being odd.
 If $(a,b,c)=(p,p,p)$, then $C_{u}$ has length~$3p$.
 Then, the two newly created cycles have length at least~$p+1$, and thus at most $2p-1$.
 If $(a,b,c)=(p-1,p-1,p)$, then $C_{u}$ has length $3p-2$, and the two cycles have length at least~$p$ and at most $2p-2$.
 In both cases, we have created an odd-cycle of length at most $2p-1$.
 Hence, this identification cannot be extended to a homomorphism to $C_{2p+1}$, a contradiction.

-\paragraph{Case 2.} Assume that $p$ is even and $(a,b,c)=(p-1,p,p)$, and that $h$ is a homomorphism of $K$ to $C_{2p+1}$.
-Again, the image of $C_{tvw}$ by $h$ is onto, and $u$ has the same image by $h$ as some vertex $u'$ of $C_{tvw}$.
+\emph{Case 2.} Assume that $p$ is even and $(a,b,c)=(p-1,p,p)$, and that $h$ is a homomorphism of $K$ to $C_{2p+1}$.
+Again, the image of $C_{tvw}$ by $h$ is onto, and $u$ has the same image as some vertex $u'$ of $C_{tvw}$.
 If $u'=t$, identifying $u$ and $u'$ produces an odd $(p-1)$-cycle, a contradiction.
-If $u'\in\{v,w\}$, then we obtain a $(2p-1$)-cycle, a contradiction as well.
-Therefore, $u'$ is an internal vertex of one of the three maximal threads in $C_{tvw}$.
+If $u'\in\{v,w\}$, then we get a $(2p-1$)-cycle, a contradiction.
+Thus, $u'$ is an internal vertex of one of the three maximal threads in $C_{tvw}$.
 Let $C_u$ be the odd-cycle of length~$3p-1$ containing $u$ and $u'$.
-As in Case~$1$, after identifying $u$ and $u'$, $C_{u}$ is transformed into two cycles, each of length at least~$p$ and at most~$2p-1$.
-One of them is odd, a contradiction again. \end{proof}
+As in Case~$1$, after identifying $u$ and $u'$, $C_{u}$ is transformed into two cycles, each of length at least~$p$ and at most~$2p-1$; one of them is odd, a contradiction. \end{proof}